Jaded-Puma/luasticher/README.md

 # Lua Sticher
-A script to stich lua projects into a single lus file.
+A script to stich lua projects into a single lua file.

 # Instructions
 1. Place the python script into the root directory of lua project